nais/doc/docs/workloads/explanations/service-discovery.md

 ---
-tags: [workloads, explanation, sercie, discovery]
+tags: [workloads, explanation, service, discovery]
 ---

 # Service Discovery

-Applications deployed to Kubernetes are exposed through what is known as a [`Service`][k8s-service-discovery].
-This is an address that allows for direct communication within a Kubernetes cluster without having to go through an external ingress, load balancer, or proxy.
+Applications deployed to Kubernetes are exposed through what is known as a [:octicons-link-external-16:`Service`][k8s-service-discovery].
+This is an internal address that allows for direct communication within a [Kubernetes cluster](environment.md) without having to go through an external ingress, load balancer, or proxy.

 ```mermaid
 graph LR